alosdiallo/DNA_Rchitect/README.md

 [Shiny Apps](https://shiny.rstudio.com/) are interactive web applications built with R using the `shiny` R package.
 Shiny apps are built with R wrappers for HTML, CSS, and JS to run R code in a web browser through a dynamic and reactive user interface that is powered by an underlying NodeJS engine.
 These apps can be locally hosted from an R session or hosted in the cloud through a [ShinyServer](http://www.shinyapps.io/).

 ### Installation instructions
-Instructions for locally installing and running this app are provided [here](https://github.com/alosdiallo/HiC_Network_Viz_tool/blob/master/Installation_setup.txt).
+Instructions for locally installing and running this app are provided [here](https://github.com/alosdiallo/HiC_Network_Viz_tool/blob/master/Installation_setup.txt). <br>

+### Web version
+A [web version](https://simongray.shinyapps.io/DNARchitect/) of the App is available for use in the cloud.
+Note that the web version has a **hard maximum of 8 GB of RAM** per instance.
+If you exceed 8 GB of RAM during your analysis, the web version of the app will be killed by the server.
+If you are analyzing large data files (total uploaded file sizes add to > 4 GB), we recommend installing a local veresion of the app and running it through RStudio, as described in [installation instructions](#installation-instructions)

 ### Header requirements
 All files must have the following standard headers.
 Missing or misspelled headers will lead to processing errors.
 Non-required headers will be ignored<br>